zaproxy/zaproxy-website/site/content/blog/2020-09-03-zap-jwt-scanner/index.md

 The **Key** drop down is used to choose the fields to be fuzzed in the **Header** or **Payload** components of the JWT.

+The JWT add-on is available in the marketplace and can be installed from within ZAP.
 For more information please visit [JWT Support](https://github.com/SasanLabs/owasp-zap-jwt-addon)